Tobitze/ESP32APRS_Audio_PCB/README.md

 It's oriented around Nakhonthai's layouts with some small changes.
 I designed it for my esp32s3-N16R8 (the one already on a PCB, not the chip itself).
 Please check your Pin configuration before using this.

+TODO: This PCB has three UART Connectors, but no I2C für WX Sensors.
+You can reconfigure one of them, but the pin Layout then needs one wire on the pcb.

 This PCB has:

 -NPN transistor for PTT control